lubomilko/blockie/doc/src/usage.rst

 Automatic tags
 ===================================================================================================

-The template can contain special tags that are filled automatically (i.e., without any values implicitly assigned by the filling script).
-These special *autotags* are described in a sections below.
+The template can contain special tags that are filled automatically, i.e., without any values implicitly assigned by the filling script.

 Alignment autotag